sebastian93921/strsx.com/README.md

 # Github webpage branch
-Github Pages has been used in `gh-pages` branch, built output files please placed in that branch
+Github Pages has been used in `gh-pages` branch, built output files please copy to that branch for web deployment